Showing posts with label Spirituality. Show all posts

 was showered when Lomboy Mission Station began.
 As a growing religious community, the spiritual service extends to neighboring barangays of Milan, Lucero, Igang, Agbun-od, Agloloway, Jaena Norte, Jaena Sur, and to Pasol-o, San Juan, and Ganzon.

 When Fr.
 Denosta bid farewell, the parishioners welcomed another Reverent Father.
 The newly installed parish priest, Fr.
-Jeffrey Estrella, will continue serving the people.
+Jeffrey Estrella, will continue the legacy of service.
 May the Divine love and light be showered upon him to be shared with the faithful and everyone seeking the spiritual refuge we call our religious sanctuary.
 It is for everyone and a Divine gift we need to protect and share.

 © 2018 Del Cusay